Orlando on a Budget

 By: Allie Toro

 Balling on a budget is a real problem, especially if you’re a college student in Orlando.
 Orlando is internationally known as one of the tourist capitals of the world.
 People travel from all over the globe to experience the wonder that is Disney World.
 But for the people who live here, the theme park craze dies out quickly, especially when tickets to these magical wonderlands are upwards of $100 each just for a one day.
-For college students like myself, this can be dreadful.
+For college students like myself, this can be impractical.

 So, how does one go about finding things to do in this city when they can’t afford more than a few packs of ramen noodles?
 Well, this article is here to expand your horizons without expanding your wallet.
 Here are five things to do in Orlando that won’t break your bank.